Baoan1008/nova-bank-credit-risk/README.md

 | F | 241 | 70.5% |
 | G | 64 | **98.4%** |

-Grade D–G loans default at 3–10× the rate of Grade A–B. A strict grade cutoff policy would meaningfully reduce default exposure.
+Grade D–G loans default at 3–10× the rate of Grade A–B.

 ### 2. Loan-to-income ratio is the strongest numeric predictor (r = 0.39)

 | LTI Ratio | Default Rate |
 |-----------|-------------|
 | < 15% | 12% |